KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 You might have multiple interviews with different people throughout the day, or you might have one interview with a panel of multiple interviewers.

 These will be a mix of behavioral and technical questions.
-(See [Interviews](#interviews) below.)
+(See [Interviews section](#interviews) below.)

 ## Project-based

 Another type of interview is a **project-based** interview, where instead of getting a set of questions, you're given a project to work on.
-Admittedly I have the least experience with this one, but you can go [here](https://techcrunch.com/2019/07/17/googles-area-120-launches-byteboard-to-improve-technical-interviews/) to read more about it.
+Admittedly I have the least experience with this one, but you can go to this [article on technical interviews](https://techcrunch.com/2019/07/17/googles-area-120-launches-byteboard-to-improve-technical-interviews/) to read more about it.

 ## Team Fit Interviews